JustinCCodes/WBS_Group_Project_5_Backend/README.md

 **Dev:all Script Errors**

-- Ensure frontend/admin directories exist in parent directory
+- Ensure frontend/admin directories exist in parent directory (`../ecommerce-frontend` and `../ecommerce-admin`)
 - Check that all dependencies are installed in each project
+- For Tauri, ensure Rust toolchain and Tauri CLI are installed
 - Run services individually to isolate issues
+- Use `npm run dev` and `npm run dev:auth` to test backend servers independently

 ## �📄 License